geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 If you think you're making good progress here, then by all means keep it this.
 But I'd be really happy if by the end of by next Monday, we could have lazy.py gone and then I could rewrite the gradient function.
 The problem with rewriting the gradient function now is when buffers are realized, their parents are deleted.
-The parents are deleted, a lazy buffer.
+The parents are deleted, a LazyBuffer.
 And then there's no way to compute the gradient if you don't have the parents anymore.
-But in UOP, it stays around forever.
+But in UOp, it stays around forever.
 I mean, that's a whole nother challenge.

 **Qazalin** [00:22:12]
 Oh, you want to keep the scoreshift?

 **Geohot** [00:22:16]
-Well, nothing is going to be deleted on UOP.
+Well, nothing is going to be deleted on UOp.
-UOP is immutable.
+UOp is immutable.
-but you don't keep the UOP around.
+but you don't keep the UOp around.
 Only as long as the tensor's around.
-Once the tensor goes away, the UOP goes away.
+Once the tensor goes away, the UOp goes away.
 But if it's still apparent, it'll still be around.
-But I think that you will delete the UOP from tensor once it's realized, and then it'll just be the buffer.
+But I think that you will delete the UOp from tensor once it's realized, and then it'll just be the buffer.
-So there's a slight distinction here where it's like, if you realize the tensor, the UOP will still exist if there's an unrealized child that goes through that tensor, but the tensor itself no longer has a pointer to the UOP.
+So there's a slight distinction here where it's like, if you realize the tensor, the UOp will still exist if there's an unrealized child that goes through that tensor, but the tensor itself no longer has a pointer to the UOp.
 I don't know.
 Maybe we should split this up.
 Maybe you keep working on this and I'll take a look at the lazy deletion.